By Enza Ferreri

 Lake Garda is the largest of all lakes in Italy, covering an area of 370 km², extending from the Alps to the Po Valley (“Pianura Padana” in Italian).

-Lake Garda is very good for water sports, activities and children.
+Lake Garda is very good for Italian getaways, water sports, activities and children.
 Amusements are plentiful, including a series of parks known as Parchi del Garda.
 The most important of these are Gardaland, a theme park with many tourist attractions; Canevaworld, which includes two different parks, one themed on the world of cinema and a water park; Parco Natura Viva, a wildlife park where you can see endangered species that the park takes care of and then reintroduces to freedom; and Parco Giardino Sigurtà, a green oasis 60 hectares wide along the river Mincio.

 Each side of the Lake Garda shore is different.
 The western shoreline has citrus and olive groves, the northern shore is dominated by mountains, the eastern one is reminiscent of a fjord.